Formula 1 teams reject proposal to enforce two pit stops

 An attempt to raise the minimum weight limit to prevent taller drivers being unfairly penalised was also rejected.

-were approved and announced by the strategy group and FIA, however.
+A series of other rule changes were approved and announced by the strategy group and FIA, however.

-will now be on offer for the final race of the season to heighten interest in the championship finale from 2014, while the idea of a cap on teams' budgets from 2015 was also approved.
+Double points will now be on offer for the final race of the season to heighten interest in the championship finale from 2014, while the idea of a cap on teams' budgets from 2015 was also approved.

 The plan to introduce a minimum of two pit stops for tyres was hatched at a meeting between FIA president Jean Todt, F1 commercial boss Bernie Ecclestone and tyre supplier Pirelli at November's Abu Dhabi Grand Prix.